'Matrix day one' is a tribute opening title sequence.

 I used Creative Commons images and footage, and many free models from Turbosquid and Archive3D, as modeling everything from scratch would have been too time consuming.

-The office room had to be a realistic setting, so the equations on the whiteboard are actual machine learning algorythms and the Metacortechs font (the fictional software company where Neo works) is the same we see in the movie.
+The office room had to be a realistic setting, so the equations on the whiteboard are actual machine learning algorythms and the Metacortechs font (the fictional software company where Neo works)

 I also wanted to pay a tribute to the late Gloria Foster, and I imagined her being the mother of one of the employees.